- Aleine Ridge

 Contact 07968 026608 9am-6pm, or firstname.lastname@example.org

 I have experience of working with individuals and couples who bring a range of life issues both past and present.
 These have included healing from childhood trauma, sexuality, difficulties in relationship, anxiety and stress, sexual or other abuse, addiction, loss and grief, feelings of low self-esteem, life choices, and becoming who you are.
-You may have a clear idea of what you want to bring to counselling, or you may simply feel that now is the time to pay attention to some hurt or confusion which is getting in the way of your life.
+You may have a clear idea of what you want to bring to therapy, or you may simply feel that now is the time to pay attention to some hurt or confusion which is getting in the way of life.

 My approach is to enable you to talk about whatever feels important to you at each session.
 I can see you for a shorter period of weeks or months or we can meet for longer-term work which will give space for more depth.
 I use a variety of approaches depending on what works best for you as an individual or couple.
 We may work with images and creativity to support the sessions and this can bring a richness to the process.
 For some it is most important simply to have a space to talk, be listened to, explore thoughts and feelings about how life is, and to find a way forward.